mojule/tree/readme.md

 that they take more arguments (the API curries the extra arguments) - the signatures are shown here in [rtype](https://github.com/ericelliott/rtype) format:

+The `fn` argument will pass you in the tree API, so that you can call other API primitives from the ada

 ```
 getChildren( node: Node ) => [Node]
 /*